- About MassCEC

 - Avoided Electricity Costs: Solar PV owners can utilize the electricity produced by their system to directly offset their electricity load.

 - Solar Renewable Energy Certificates: Solar PV owners can generate income from the sale of Solar Renewable Energy Certificates (SRECs), which are the positive environmental attribute of the clean energy produced by a solar PV system.
 These are tradable certificates based on the production from your solar PV system.
 The Massachusetts Department of Energy Resources (DOER) qualifies eligible solar projects, allowing the owner to begin selling their generated SRECs in the market.
-This creates a way to obtain long-term financing for your solar PV system, and can be used in addition to a Commonwealth Solar II rebate.
-For more information, visit DOER's About the RPS Solar Carve-Out Program web page or the RPS Solar Carve-Out II Program Overview.
+This creates a way to obtain long-term financing for your solar PV system.
+For more information, visit DOER's About the RPS Solar Carve-Out II Program web page or the RPS Solar Carve-Out II Program Overview.

 - Net Metering: Net metering is a state regulation that allows customers generating their own electricity to be credited at nearly the retail rate for the energy they generate but do not use.
 A customer’s electric meter will run backward whenever the home or building is producing more solar power than is being consumed, and their utility account gets net metering credits for net excess generation at the end of the monthly billing period.
 For more information on net metering and interconnection, please visit DOER's Massachusetts DG and Interconnection web site.